Trion states and quantum criticality of attractive SU(3) Dirac fermions: Conclusions and outlook

-In general, this type of on-site flavor flip decomposition can be generalised from SU(3) to SU(2N+1) half-filled Hubbard model.
-The shortcoming of this decomposition is the increase of matrix size which has the $\beta (2L^2N)^3$ scaling. $N$ is the number of flavor and $2L^2$ is the number of sites on a honeycomb lattice.
-The HS decomposition of Eq.~\eqref{eq:hs} can also be applied to the PQMC method, and the only modification is about studying the expectations on the zero-temperature ground state $|\Psi_G\rangle$ instead of the partition function Eq.~\eqref{eq:pf}, for example the CDW structure factor $\langle \Psi_G|S_{\mathrm{CDW}}|\Psi_G\rangle $.
-We can choose a trial wave function $|\Psi_T\rangle$ as the ground state of the single-particle Hamiltonian, Eq.~\eqref{eq:hubbard} with $U=0$, with anti-periodic boundary condition to aviod sign problem \cite{WangL2015}.
-Given that the inner product $\langle\Psi_G|\Psi_T\rangle\ne 0$, the ground state $|\Psi_G\rangle$ will be reached by applying the projection operator $e^{-\frac{\beta H}{2}}$ on $|\Psi_T\rangle$ with the projection time $\beta\rightarrow\infty$ \cite{Assaad2008,Wang2014}.
+The auxiliary fields associated with on-site color-flip channels can be generalized to the attractive SU($2N$+1) Hubbard model.
+This HS transformation, however, enlarges the size of matrix which leads to the time complexity ${\cal O}(\beta (2L^2N')^3)$ with $N'=2N+1$.
+The HS transformation of Eq.\eqref{eq:hs} can also be applied to the projector QMC (PQMC) method in which the expectation values of observables with the ground state $\left|{\Psi_G}\right\rangle$ are calculated.
+A trial ground-state wave function $\left|{\Psi_T}\right\rangle$ is chosen based on the Hamiltonian Eq.\eqref{eq:hubbard} in the noninteracting limit under the anti-periodic boundary condition \cite{WangL2015}.
+Given the inner product $\langle{\Psi_G}|{\Psi_T}\rangle\ne 0$, the ground state $\left|{\Psi_G}\right\rangle$ can be reached by applying the projection operator $e^{-\frac{\beta H}{2}}$ onto $\left|{\Psi_T}\right\rangle$ for a sufficiently long projection time $\beta$ \cite{Assaad2008,Wang2014}.

-Here we show the comparison to the exact diagonalization (ED) solution of the attractive SU(3) Hubbard on a $2\times2$ square lattice with periodic boundary condition.
-The choices of projection time $\beta=10,20$ are drawn for comparison.
-As shown in Fig.~\ref{fig:supp:fig2}, for most of the cases, PQMC gives the exact result of the ED calculation within the margin of numerical error.
-However, at $U=-0.05$, we seemingly obtain a contradictory result.
-The reason is that near the Fermi surface nesting, our choice of trial wave function may become inappropriate and triggers the slow convergence towards the ground state.